 auf der re:publica.
 Wir rufen auf Stage 1 den Bildungsdschihad aus und

 sagen den gängigen Stereotypen gegenüber Muslimen den Kampf an.

-- Politics & Society-Strategien für ein besseres gesellschaftliches Miteinander jenseits der Filterbubble. – Der Diskurs ist kaputt, Europa auch.
+- -Strategien für ein besseres gesellschaftliches Miteinander jenseits der Filterbubble. – Der Diskurs ist kaputt, Europa auch.
 Wie konnte das passieren, und warum ist vielleicht auch das Internet schuld?
 Das fragen wir uns auf unserem Eröffnungspanel – und halten uns selber den Spiegel vor.

 - -We have all been online long enough to have encountered criticism from people whose faces we will never see.
 Some of it is constructive, and some if it is awful, anonymous assumptions and slurs that we do our best to ignore.
 Sometimes our emotions prevent us from making a distinction between that which could be helpful and that which is just plain bullying.
 There isn’t a cure for it.
 It cannot be fixed or stopped.
 Learning how to deal with both is a factor of life that our children will have to endure on a scale we never did, in ways we probably can’t imagine.
 I’ve tried and failed many times to react in the best possible way and have finally learned that “reacting” isn’t the answer.
 The answer is something much more fearless.